aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/worksheets/page-setup-features/setting-print-options/_index.md

 - **Down then over:** prints all the pages down before printing any pages to the right.
 - **Over then down:** prints pages left to right before printing the pages below.

-Aspose.Cells provides an enumeration, [**PrintOrderType**](https://reference.aspose.com/cells/python-net/aspose.cells/printordertype) that contains all pre-defined order types.
+Aspose.Cells provides an enumeration, [**PrintOrderType**](https://reference.aspose.com/cells/python-net/aspose.cells/printordertype) that contains all pre‑defined order types.

-The pre-defined values of the [**PrintOrderType**](https://reference.aspose.com/cells/python-net/aspose.cells/printordertype) enumeration are listed below.
+The pre‑defined values of the [**PrintOrderType**](https://reference.aspose.com/cells/python-net/aspose.cells/printordertype) enumeration are listed below.

 |**Print Order Types**|**Description**|
 | :- | :- |